AgustinPardo/demultiplex/README.md

 **Result:**
 + Separate reads from sam_R1.fastq and sam_R2.fastq in diferents files by barcode.
 Only exact matches are taken into account.
 The finall output will be in the FullDemux folder.
-+ Create reads_counts.txt file contaning the read counts of file demultiplexed by barcode.
++ Create reads_counts.txt file in the work folder contaning the reads counts of every file demultiplexed by barcode.